Reform measures

 - ensure client information is not comprised and mitigate the risk of identity theft, fraud, financial loss and reputational damage.

-Our draft guidance contains more information.
+Our guidance contains more information.

 Competence (s35)